Zint: Manual

 6.1.1 Code 11

 Developed by Intermec in 1977, Code 11 is similar to Code 2 of 5 Matrix and is primarily used in telecommunications.
-The symbol can encode any length string consisting of the digits 0-9 and the dash character (-).
+The symbol can encode data consisting of the digits 0-9 and the dash character (-) up to a maximum of 121 characters.
 Two modulo-11 check digits are added by default.
-To add just one check digit, set option_2 = 1 or --vers=1.
-To add no check digits, set option_2 = 2 or --vers=2.
+To add just one check digit, set --vers=1 (API option_2 = 1).
+To add no check digits, set --vers=2 (API option_2 = 2).

 6.1.2 Code 2 of 5